Israel welcomes US lifting travel ban on ex-spy Pollard | DW | 21.11.2020

-The former US Navy intelligence officer, 66, was caught selling classified documents in 1985 and given a life sentence two years later.
-He walked free in 2015 but subject to strict parole terms, including a travel ban.
+The former US Navy intelligence officer, 66, was caught selling classified documents in 1985 and then given a life sentence.
+He walked free in 2015 but was subject to strict parole terms, including a travel ban.

 Israeli Prime Minister Benjamin Netanyahu on Saturday welcomed the lifting of parole restrictions on Jonathan Pollard, a US Navy analyst convicted of spying for Israel in the 1980s.